Best Non-Toxic Diapers for Babies and Toddlers

 If you think about it, babies spend nearly all day and night in a diaper.
 That diaper sits directly against their skin through countless diaper changes in the first couple of years.

-For many parents, myself included, that naturally raises a question:
+For many parents, that naturally raises a question:

-In this guide, I’m sharing the best non toxic diapers I’ve found after researching diaper materials, ingredient lists, and brands that prioritize transparency.
-And of course, I’ll share the brands I personally use and trust most.
+In this guide, I’m sharing the best non toxic diapers I’ve tested after researching diaper materials, ingredient lists, and brands that prioritize transparency.
+I’ll also walk through what actually matters when choosing a diaper, because the diaper industry can feel surprisingly confusing.

 Why Many Parents Are Looking for Non Toxic Diapers